Updated: Dec 1, 2020

 Updated: November 2020

 Travellers who visited Singapore will definitely know the island resort known as Sentosa to the south of the island-nation.
-That island with a giant Merlion, beautiful beaches, Universal Studios, the casinos at Resorts World Sentosa and various attractions.
-But not all know of another island off the eastern coast — Pulau Ubin (乌敏岛).
+That island with a giant Merlion, beautiful beaches, Universal Studios, the casinos at Resorts World Sentosa and various attractions, but not all of them know of another island off the eastern coast — Pulau Ubin (乌敏岛).

 In fact, Ubin is a "nature park" under the care of the National Parks Board (NParks) of Singapore.
 The small island is inhabited by a very small population who had stayed on the peaceful island for many years.
 Go there and meet these friendly people.

-We have some advice here for the trip to Ubin.
+Here are some advice for the trip to Ubin.

 Apply insect repellent for repelling mosquitoes and stay away from desolated and shady places, don't wander into less-travelled places.